 Both YETI and Hydro Flask offer different options for their lids.
 No matter which one you choose, they all offer a solid seal to prevent leaks.

-YETI offers a simple sip lid, magslider lid, and a straw lid.
-It also offers a lid that has a handle at the top that should fit three fingers.
+YETI offers 3 types of lid: a simple sip lid, a magslider lid, and a straw lid.
+The company also offers a lid that has a handle at the top that should fit three fingers.
 Except for the sip lid, the other lids screw into the container itself.
 YETI pas screw threads on the inside of the container at the top that the lids fit into.

 Hydro Flask has two different lid varieties for their lids.
 The Flex Cap is a sealed lid (you cannot drink with it on) and has a flexible strap that can fit most of your fingers in.
 The other lid is their Hydro Flip allows for drinking by flipping up the mouthpiece cover.

 RESULT: Draw; both companies offer comfortable lid options and there isn’t a significant enough difference here to move the needle in either company’s favor.

 The results of a durability study in which a bottle from YETI and a bottle from Hydro Flask were dropped 5 feet will outline our data in this category.
 In this test, the result was a cracked YETI bottle handle, but the lid stayed firmly sealed whereas the Hydro Flask bottle’s lid came off on impact.

 The investigators also looked at the denting and scratching that was the result of the drop.
 Both bottles had slight denting, but the Hydro Flask paint was scratched up.
 Their powder-coating didn’t stand up as well as the YETI DuraCoat paint.

 Recently, Hydro Flask began offering a bumper for their bottles.
 This rubber-like material fits around the bottom of the container to protect it from getting scratched up during everyday activities.